Thunder and the Void

 If you were designing Saren as a romance option (à la a companion quest concept), the entire arc would be about whether genuine intimacy can exist when one person is incapable of vulnerability without self-destruction.

-The “romance” would be:
+The “romance” would mostly be:

 A high-stakes game of intellectual chess